codahale/xsalsa20poly1305/README.md

 </dependency>
 ```

-It depends on Bouncy Castle for Salsa20, XSalsa20, and Poly1305 implementations, and on Open Whisper
+It depends on Bouncy Castle for Salsa20, XSalsa20, Poly1305, and X25519 implementations.
-Systems' curve25519-java for Curve25519 operations.

 ## Examples